 We did Yellowstone NP twice.
 The first time in 2012, as part of a 3-week road trip from Minnesota to Palo Alto, CA, when we had also done Glacier NP (see above).
 The second time in the summer of 2018, when we had combined it with Grand Teton National Park.

 The first time, we did hardly any hiking.
 Instead, we had simply engaged in the typical touristy activity of driving from one attraction to the other, and take pictures.
-This doesn't go well for me for too long.
-But in defense, the landscape is so impressive, that one cannot but spend some time visiting those spots and capturing some pictures.
-See for yourself.
-This first set is from 2012.
+This doesn't go well with me for long.
+But the landscape is so impressive, that one cannot but spend some time visiting those spots and capturing some pictures.
+See for yourself some impressions from 2012 and 2018.